Human sacrifice in pre-Columbian cultures: Maya culture

-In 2005 a mass grave of one- to two-year-old sacrificed children was found in the Maya region of Comalcalco.
+In 2005, a mass grave of one- to two-year-old sacrificed children was found in the Maya region of Comalcalco.
 The sacrifices were apparently performed for consecration purposes when building temples at the Comalcalco acropolis.

 There are also skulls suggestive of child sacrifice dating to the Maya periods.
 Mayanists believe that, like the Aztecs, the Maya performed child sacrifice in specific circumstances.
 For example, infant sacrifice would occur to satisfy supernatural beings who would have eaten the souls of more powerful people.
 In the Classic period some Maya art that depict the extraction of children's hearts during the ascension to the throne of the new kings, or at the beginnings of the Maya calendar have been studied.
 In one of these cases, Stela 11 in Piedras Negras, Guatemala, a sacrificed boy can be seen.
 Other scenes of sacrificed boys are visible on painted jars.

 Teotihuacan culture

-There is evidence of child sacrifice in Teotihuacano culture.
+There is evidence of child sacrifice in Teotihuacan culture.
 As early as 1906, Leopoldo Batres uncovered burials of children at the four corners of the Pyramid of the Sun.
 Archaeologists have found newborn skeletons associated with altars, leading some to suspect "deliberate death by infant sacrifice".